remolaz/Rasp_AdventisementsShow/README.md

 # Rasp_AdventisementsShow
 This script will transform the Raspberry Pi 3B+ in an advertisement screen.
-Some video examples to launch are in the .zip file
+Some video examples to launch are in the .zip file.

 Instructions: